Location: Sovana di Sorano, Grosseto, Italy

 Students should plan to bring appropriate clothing for summertime, providing the following items specifically for the field work:

 The following items are required for the accommodations:

-US citizens are required to carry a valid passport for at least six months following the date of their arrival in Italy.
+Non-European citizens are required to carry a passport valid for at least six months after the date of their arrival in Italy.
 No visa is required to enter the country for a stay shorter than 90 days.
-All students are highly encouraged to read and review information relevant to traveling to Italy posted on the US Department of State’s website.

 Laundry service is not included.
 Students should do their own washing (detergents will be supplied by the staff).
-They can also find some launderettes in the near towns of Sorano and Pitigliano.
+They can also find some launderettes in the near town of Pitigliano.

 Currency and personal shopping

 Every cash purchase has to be in Euros.

 Up-to-date data about Euro-US dollar exchange can be easily found online.
 Students will not incur in any additional fee for the duration of the field school, but they may want to purchase souvenirs, gifts and other personal items.
 Although major credit cards are widely accepted, a modest sum in cash may be useful.
 Money may be exchanged at local banks and exchange agencies, or simply withdrawn at local ATMs.